 We have a large yard, about half of which is covered in trees and wild vegetation and the other half in grass and gardens.
 Our boys play in the yard almost daily, and we live in an area laden with deer ticks, small insects that thrive in long grass and carry Lyme disease.
 We keep our grass short for playing and to help keep the deer ticks away.

-As we head into the heat of summer, there are plenty of reasons to give your lawn care tools a break and consider alternative vegetation options for the future that could help the environment while also saving time and money.
+As we head into the heat of summer, there are plenty of reasons to give your lawn care tools a break.
+There are many alternative vegetation options for your yard that could help the environment while also saving time and money.

 Reasons To Pass on a Perfectly Manicured Lawn